The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

-- before the 60-month post-initial FEL determination period expires, the worker fails to notify the WSIB of a change in circumstances or engages in fraud or misrepresentation in connection with his or her claim for benefits under the insurance plan, or
+- before the 60-month post-initial FEL determination period expires, the worker fails to notify the WSIB of a change in circumstances or engages in fraud or misrepresentation in connection with their claim for benefits under the insurance plan, or

-- the worker was provided with a work transition (WT) plan and the plan is not completed when the 60-month post-initial FEL determination period expires, or
+- the worker was provided with a return-to-work (RTW) plan (with training), and the plan is not completed when the 60-month post-initial FEL determination period expires, or

-- after the 60-month post-initial FEL determination period expires, the worker suffers a significant deterioration in his or her condition that
+- after the 60-month post-initial FEL determination period expires, the worker suffers a significant deterioration in their condition that:

 - results in a redetermination of the degree of permanent impairment

 - results in an initial determination of a permanent impairment

 - is likely, in the WSIB’s opinion to result in a redetermination of the degree of permanent impairment, or

 - after the 60-month post-initial FEL determination, the worker suffers a significant temporary deterioration in their condition that is related to the injury.

 The purpose of this policy is to outline when the final FEL benefit review is conducted and how exceptional cases are addressed.